Mel-A-M/adb-converged-db/SPATIAL/spatial.md

    3. During the section '*Preparing the Data*' you prepared a `create_credential.sql` file.
 Copy and paste the contents of this into SQL*PLUS session.
 You only need to create the credential once per schema during the lab.
-If you receive the error `ORA-20022: Credential "ADMIN"."LAB_BUCKET_CRED" already exists` then you have already created this credential as part of a previous lab.
+If you receive the error `ORA-20022: Credential "ADMIN"."LAB_BUCKET_CRED" already exists` then you have already created this credential as part of a previous step in this lab.

 ![](../common-images/sqlplus-create-cred-admin.png)